 February 7, 2017: Garden planning and soup dinner

 March 21, 2017: Seedling planting in Holy Week

 *Learn organic growing methods and enjoy healthy heirloom produce.

 * Participate in a local food system and build community with Earth and other gardeners and share the harvest.

-Visit four different religious communities to meet, learn, share meals, and pray with Catholic Sisters.
-We visit local communities of Benedictines, Franciscan Poor Clares, School Sisters of Notre Dame, Sisters of St. Joseph and Visitation Sisters.
+Meet, learn, share meals, and pray with Catholic Sisters as we visit local communities of Franciscan Poor Clares, School Sisters of Notre Dame, Sisters of St. Joseph and Visitation Sisters.
 Carpooling will be arranged – offer donation to driver.

 The Justice Commission of the Sisters of St. Joseph of Carondelet and Consociates, St. Paul Province, acts for justice and equality for all by always moving toward profound love of God and neighbor without distinction.
 We join with other groups in addressing issues influencing human dignity and Earth.

 Created in 2001 and offered on the 11th of each month, 11th Day Prayer for Peace provides the opportunity for those gathered to pray for peace in situations throughout the world where it is needed.
-Themes include a variety of issues such as anti-human trafficking, dismantling racism, eco-justice, immigration reform, life from womb to tomb, and more.
+Themes include a variety of issues such as anti-human trafficking, dismantling racism, eco-justice, immigration reform, life from womb to tomb and more.

 WHEN: 11th day of each month, 6:30 - 7:15 pm